 Nutrition

-Also, check with your vet if you are concerned about your dog’s new weight or its diet.
+Also, check with your vet if you are concerned about your dog’s new weight or diet.
 Make provision for clean, fresh water at all times.

 Grooming